just-another-downer/landgrid-support/_articles/share-project.md

 ### Option 1: Share by Changing Privacy Options

-Click the gear icon located on the left hand sidebar just under Overview.
-You'll see a drawer pop out with a "Sharing & Access" box, where you can change privacy and sharing settings.
-Click "Save Project" when you're done to make changes permanent.
+Click "Share", located on the left hand sidebar just under Save.
+You'll see a drawer pop out titled "Sharing & Access", where you can change sharing settings.
+Click "Save Sharing Settings" when you're done to make changes permanent.
 Sharing permissions can be changed at any time.

 **Private: only my group can view and edit**
 This setting means what it says: data, surveys, and anything else attached to this project are only viewable by you and, where applicable, by other landgrid.com members who you have invited to collaborate with in your group account.